-Meshing Design with Assembly
+Meshing Design with Electronics Assembly and Flux Cleaning

 You have probably heard the remarks.
 In the 1980s, manufacturers complained that electronics assembly was difficult because designers forced 20 pounds of, shall we say, stuff into a 10-pound bag.
 Now, assemblers grumble that designers cram 60 pounds of stuff into a 10-pound bag.
 These complaints are not your fault!
 You provide the customer exactly what they ask for.
 Today, the trends toward miniaturization, high-density, closely-spaced components, and higher performance are accelerating.
 In response, you provide a design for an elegant electronics assembly with a tiny footprint where everything fits together logically.